Crackle Paint Technique

 Remember, the key to crackling is patience.
 Crackle medium needs to dry completely before the top coat is applied, and the crackle effect won't appear until the top coat begins to dry.
 So take your time and enjoy the process!

-You'll need several colours of Acrylic Craft Paint, found at dollar stores everywhere.
-Make sure you buy new stock as it does tend to dry out in the bottle as it ages.
+You'll need several colours of acrylic craft paint, found at dollar stores everywhere.
+Buy new stock as it does have a 'best before' date.

 Get your pieces of carpentry scraps together – if you’re making a rustic wooden box, attach the pieces first before you paint, as it’s easy to scratch the finish (rustic is the look we’re after, but this may be a bit much!).